7shi/dante-la-el/Inferno/MT/compare-en.md

 It was the beginning of the morning,
 </td></tr>
 <tr><td>Bard-2</td><td align="right">37</td><td>
-It was time from the beginning of the morning,
+It was the beginning of the morning,
 </td></tr>
 <tr><td>DeepL</td><td align="right">37</td><td>
 Time was from the beginning of the morning,